 The Crest uses an advanced stainless steel heat exchanger and electronic control module that allows fully condensing operation.
-The blowers pull in air and push flue products out of the boiler through the heat exchanger and flue piping.
-The control module regulates blower speeds to control the boiler firing rate.
+The blower pulls in air and pushes flue products out of the boiler through the heat exchanger and flue piping.
+The control module regulates blower speed to control the boiler firing rate.
 The gas valves sense the amount of air flowing into the boiler and allow only the right amount of gas to flow.